-Our revenues are primarily derived from the sale of oil and natural gas and the sale of purchased oil within the continental United States and do not include the effects of derivatives.
-For the year ended December 31, 2014, our revenues are comprised of sales of 72% oil, 21% liquids-rich natural gas and 7% purchased oil.
-Our revenues may vary significantly from period to period as a result of changes in volumes of production sold and/or changes in commodity prices.
+Our revenues are primarily derived from the sale of oil, NGL and natural gas and the sale of purchased oil within the continental United States and do not include the effects of derivatives.
+For the year ended December 31, 2015, our revenues were comprised of sales of 54% oil, 8% NGL, 9% natural gas, 28% purchased oil and 1% midstream service revenues.
+Our oil, NGL and natural gas revenues may vary significantly from period to period as a result of changes in volumes of production and/or changes in commodity prices.
+Our midstream service revenues may vary due to the level of services provided to third parties for (i) gathered natural gas, (ii) gas lift fees, (iii) oil throughput fees and (iv) water services.
+Our sales of purchased oil revenue may vary due to changes in oil prices.